Learn how to start accepting card transactions for your business – in four easy steps

 What is it?

-A merchant account is a type of bank account that lets your business accept credit and debit card payments.
+A merchant account is a type of bank account that allows you to accept credit and debit card payments.
 However you plan to take credit card payments – online, on the phone, or over the counter – you’ll need some form of merchant account.

 Merchant accounts are where credit card payments go to be settled.
 Banks take a fee, then move the balance from your merchant account to your (separate) business account.
-You can apply for a merchant account through an acquiring bank or provider (like Worldpay).
-Or, you can get one through a third party payment processor (like PayPal).
+You can apply for a merchant account through an acquiring bank or provider (such as Worldpay).
+Or, you can get one through a third party card payment processor (such as PayPal).

 So, you’ve got your EPOS system in place – congrats!
-But you’re not finished yet.
-If you didn’t go with an all-in-one provider, you’ll still need a merchant account to accept credit card payments.
+But if you still want to accept card payments, you’re not finished yet.

-A traditional merchant account works out much cheaper if your business has a higher sales volume.
-It’s a bit more difficult to set up (and understand!) than with an all-in-one provider.
+A traditional merchant account works out cheaper if your business has a high sales volume.
+It’s more difficult to set up (and understand!) than with an all-in-one provider.
+You'll face a credit check, for instance.
 But its low transaction fees make it cheaper in the long run.

 Is it possible to get an EPOS system with my merchant account?

 Yes!
-Most merchant account providers work with EPOS suppliers to offer their customers a more complete solution. takepayments, for instance, works with EPOS Now to offer merchants the whole package, from one convenient place
+Most merchant account providers work with EPOS suppliers to offer their customers a more complete card payment solution. takepayments, for instance, works with EPOS Now to offer merchants the whole package.

 The drawback?
-Because you’re not working with the EPOS supplier directly, it can be more difficult to get the right technical support when you need it.
+You won't be working with the EPOS supplier directly.
+That means it it's more difficult to get the right technical support when you need it.

-How much you’ll pay depends on the provider – and the plan – you choose.
+How much you’ll pay to take card payments depends on the provider – and the plan – you choose.
 It’ll also be affected by your card sales volume, too.
 Check out our comprehensive merchant account fees breakdown for more info.